Pregnancy and Tobacco Use

 - Easier and faster recovery after birth

-- Lower risk of postpartum depression
+- Lower risk of feeling depressed after birth

 - More oxygen leading to stronger growth and development